Šiaulių Bankas Group earned EUR 11.5 million of unaudited net profit in the Q1

 Saving and Investing

-Šiaulių bankas invites shareholders, investors, analysts and other stakeholders to join its investor conference webinar scheduled on May 5th, 2021 at 4:00 PM (GMT + 3).
+Šiaulių bankas invites shareholders, investors, analysts and other stakeholders to join its financial results of Q1 2022 and recent developments investor conference webinar scheduled on 4 May 2022 at 4:00 PM (EET).
 The presentation will be held in English.
 For more information click here.